RunestoneInteractive/BookServer/docs/dev_guide.rst

 *   Pull from upstream, then `rebase your pull request <https://www.atlassian.com/git/tutorials/merging-vs-rebasing>`_ if necessary to ensure there will be no merge conflicts.
 *   Submit your pull request, then verify that CI tests pass.

+1. No committing to main directly.
+Mostly a reminder for myself

+1. In principle I like the idea of rebasing a branch I'm working on locally.
+But after I publish that branch and make it a PR, no more rebasing after the branch is public.
+2. The main branch should be protected on GitHub so that tests must pass and have an approving review from at least one committer.
+Ideally this would be someone other than the person who makes the PR but in practice this is hard when people get busy and don't have time to review.
+Plus I think its fine for self review in small simple cases or emergency bug fixes.
+3. Are a required part of a PR -- we have the opportunity to get our coverage at 100% in these early stages and keep it there as we build out this new server.
+4. I like using semantic versioning, and I've found that doing a weekly release for runestone components works well.
+We will strive to follow the same schedule here.

 Imports
 -------
 Use the following template at the top of each Python source file.
 Use absolute imports instead of relative imports.